MatthewKennedy/spree_blogs/README.md

 5. Set up Authors

-Visit **Configurations/Roles** and add a new roll named `blogger`, then assign the new role to any user you wish to appear in the authors list when creating your blog posts.
+Visit **Configurations/Roles** and add a new roll named `blogger`, then assign the new role to any user you wish to appear in the authors list.

 6. Set up A Blog